 If you’ve done some research, you’ve probably come across the term “Herx” or Herxheimer reaction.

-The Herxheimer reaction is basically an immune response that occurs after spirochetes are eliminated.
+The Herxheimer reaction is an immune response after spirochetes are eliminated.
 People taking antibiotics for Lyme disease often experience a Herxheimer reaction from killing off Borrelia burgdorferi, which can include flu-like symptoms, pain, and fatigue.
 It generally occurs 48-72 hours after initiating antibiotic treatment and can last for weeks.

-If you do start to experience this “healing crisis,” make sure to drink plenty of water, take extra vitamins and supplements recommended by your doctor, eat healthy foods, and take sauna breaks if you feel ill to avoid overexertion.
+If you do start to experience this “healing crisis,” make sure to drink plenty of water, take extra vitamins and supplements recommended by your doctor, eat healthy foods, and take sauna breaks if you feel sick to avoid overexertion.

 While a Herx reaction may be a good sign that you’re killing the right bacteria, it can also be mistaken for an adverse drug reaction (ADR).
 Consult with your doctor to differentiate the two.